serafeimgr/pythonic-atom/README.md

 # pythonic-atom
-This is a collection of packages &amp; settings in order to make the most of Github's Atom Text Editor while writing python.
+A collection of packages &amp; settings in order to make the most of Github's Atom Text Editor while writing python.